mankinence/ImageResizer/README.md

 # ImageResizer
 An Anki add-on used to resize images, automatically or on command!
 Download on [AnkiWeb](https://ankiweb.net/shared/info/1214357311) or with add-on number 1214357311.

-Have feedback or contributions?
+Having issues, want to contribute or want to give feedback?
 See the [contributing page](CONTRIBUTING.md).
 Want to see a history of the add-on changes?
 See the [history page](HISTORY.md).

 #### Introduction